dcop7/tips_and_guides/workflow/personal_workflow.md

 ```

 **Views:**
-* `Topics` → main working view, all active initiatives
+* `Topics` → main view, filter: Status ≠ Done — active work only
 * `Board status` → kanban grouped by Status
+* `All` → no filter, full history including Done

+Topics with Status = Done are never physically moved or deleted — they stay in the database.
+The `Topics` view filters them out automatically, keeping the working view clean while preserving all history, links, and meeting relations.

 ---

 ### Inside each Topic row

-The body of every Topic row has two toggle sections and an inline scratchpad at the bottom:
+The body of every Topic row has two toggle sections and an inline scratchpad:

 ```
 ▶ 📅 Meetings
     └── linked view of Meetings DB
         filter: Topic = this Topic

-▶ 📝 Notes (DB)
+▶ 📝 Notes
-    └── linked view of Notes DB
-        filter: Topic = this Topic
+    └── sub-pages for long or structured notes

 ---
 💬 Scratchpad